 A General Election could seemingly be forced through at any time over the coming months and years, and for us punters that means the chance to bet on the next Prime Minister.

 Study our guide to find all you need to know about the market, including how to play it and which bookmakers offer next Prime Minister betting.

 Betting on the Next Prime Minister is relatively simple concept to understand and is a wager on the person you believe will take over the keys at 10 Downing Street.

 The market is offered by a number of bookies and works in the same way you’d bet on the next manager of a club in football betting or any outright bet on the market.

-This will usually exclude the current Prime Minister, so in this instance you wouldn’t be able to bet on Boris Johnson.
-If Johnson was to run in the next election and win, the odds you’d bet on would still be in play until a new leader took charge of the country.
+This will usually exclude the current Prime Minister, so in this instance you wouldn’t be able to bet on Liz Truss.
+If Truss was to run in the next election and win, the odds you’d bet on would still be in play until a new leader took charge of the country.

 How To Place A Next Prime Minister Bet

 Placing a bet on the Next Prime Minister market is as simple as betting on any other futures market and can be done in a few simple steps.